SoftDevAndy/ChatReminders/README.md

 **Reminders are sent to the player privately to keep the chat free of clutter!**

+**The plugin tracks when players login so there is no micromanagement!**

 ## Configuring the plugin

 The configuration file is found in